Nausheenkausar/HACKATHON/README.md

                         <li><strong>Revolution Number at Epoch:</strong> ${getTLEPart(tle2, 63, 68)}</li>
                     </ul>
                 `;
-                resultsDiv.innerHTML += satelliteInfo;
+                // Add the constructed satellite info to the results div resultsDiv.innerHTML += satelliteInfo;
             } else {
-                resultsDiv.innerHTML = '<p>No satellites found matching your search.</p>';
+                // If there are not enough lines of data, display a message indicating no data was found resultsDiv.innerHTML = '<p>No satellites found matching your search.</p>';
             }
         }

-        function getTLEPart(tle, start, end) {
+        // Helper function to extract and trim a specific part of the TLE data function getTLEPart(tle, start, end) {
-            return tle.substring(start, end).trim();
+            // Substring the TLE data between the specified start and end indices and trim any whitespace return tle.substring(start, end).trim();
         }
     </script>
 </body>
 </html>